GNOME Terminal: Profiles

 GNOME Terminal supports multiple profiles.
 A user can create multiple profiles for their account.
 Users can then set configuration options on a per-profile basis and assign a name to each profile.
 The available configuration options range from different fonts, different colors, emission of the terminal bell, the behavior of scrolling, and how the terminal handles compatibility with the backspace and delete key.

 When GNOME Terminal starts, it can be configured to launch the user's default shell or run a custom command.
 These options can be configured per profile, allowing users to execute different commands depending on the profile.
 For example, some users may have one profile to launch their default shell, another profile that connects to another computer remotely through SSH, and finally a profile that opens a GNU Screen session.

 Compatibility

 GNOME Terminal supports a couple of different compatibility options for interfacing with older software that depends on varying keyboard-to-ASCII assignments.
 In computing, there has been ambiguity between the backspace key and delete key.
-When the user presses the backspace key, the computer can either delete the character before the cursor, or the character at the cursor, which introduces this ambiguity (see ASCII).
+When the user presses the backspace key, the computer can either delete the character before the cursor, or the character at the cursor, which introduces this ambiguity.
 GNOME Terminal allows the user specify which control character or escape sequence the delete and the backspace keys should generate.
 Users can specify this option on a per-profile basis.